 Art and Design

+At The Grange, we follow the National Curriculum to deliver Art and Design across the school.
 Our aim is to enable pupils to become creative and reflective learners who are able to express themselves fluently and confidently in a variety of different ways.

 Art and Design provides a way of enabling a child to make mistakes, promoting children’s use of their problem-solving skills.
 These skills are celebrated and allow for experimentation to discover something new, or to ignite their imagination.